Crash (2004 film): Oscar controversy

-In a 2015 interview, Paul Haggis commented: "Was [Crash] the best film of the year?
+In a 2015 interview, Haggis commented, "Was [Crash] the best film of the year?
 I don't think so.
 There were great films that year.
 Good Night, and Good Luck – amazing film.
 Capote – terrific film.
 Ang Lee's Brokeback Mountain, great film.
 And Spielberg's Munich.
 I mean please, what a year.
 Crash, for some reason, affected people, it touched people.
 And you can't judge these films like that.
 I'm very glad to have those Oscars.
 They're lovely things.
 But you shouldn't ask me what the best film of the year was because I wouldn't be voting for Crash, only because I saw the artistry that was in the other films.
 Now however, for some reason that's the film that touched people the most that year.
 So I guess that's what they voted for, something that really touched them.
 And I'm very proud of the fact that Crash does touch you.
 People still come up to me more than any of my films and say: 'That film just changed my life.'
 I've heard that dozens and dozens and dozens of times.
 So it did its job there.
 I mean, I knew it was the social experiment that I wanted, so I think it's a really good social experiment.
 Is it a great film?
 I don't know."

 In a 2020 retrospective about the film and its Oscars win, K. Austin Collins of Vanity Fair wrote the film "is a throwback to a familiar strain of Oscar-friendly, liberal message movie—in which the 'message,' often, is that people are complicated, goodness is relative, and evil is not a terminal condition.
 It dramatizes racism the same way that classical Hollywood storytelling has long dramatized things: through a sense of character and intention and a guise of psychological realism, through arcs and archetypes, through a slow climb toward third-act revelations about who people really are as evinced by the things they've achieved, the changes they've undergone by film's end."

+In February 2024, David Fear of Rolling Stone ranked Crash as the worst Best Picture Oscar winner of the 21st century, criticizing what he described as the movie’s heavy-handed symbolism and its various caricatures.
+Fear concluded his commentary by stating, “We have a feeling that were we to revisit this list in the year 2050, Crash would still occupy this same slot.”